What Does it Mean to Transition Health Care?

 When Should Teens With Diabetes Transition to Adult Care?

-- Learn all you can about diabetes and its symptoms.
+- learn all they can about diabetes

-- Know what to do in an emergency.
+- know what to do in an emergency

-- Know why it's important to follow the treatment plan.
+- know why it's important to follow the treatment plan

-You also should learn how to:
+They'll also need to learn how to:

 - schedule medical appointments